Forest protection laws limit use of chemicals

 Because herbicides (a type of pesticide) can be hazardous to humans, fish and animals, state and federal laws limit their use in forests.
 Forest landowners are required to take special precautions, especially if applying the chemicals from a helicopter, where there may be a risk of the chemicals drifting off target, posing a potential danger to homes, drinking water intakes and aquatic habitat.

-Lots of rules to know.
-Foresters want to use herbicides as sparingly and safely as possible.
-The chemicals are the same or similar to chemicals available to consumers.
-However, foresters must follow strict rules laid out by a variety of state and federal regulations, as well as the Oregon Forest Practices Act.
-It’s a lot of rules, but they’re all important and must be followed responsibly for the health and safety of people, aquatic life and drinking water.
+Forest chemicals are the same or similar to chemicals available to consumers.
+However, foresters must follow strict rules laid out by a variety of state and federal regulations, as well as the Oregon Forest Practices Act (OFPA).
+These rules must be followed responsibly for the health and safety of people, aquatic life and drinking water.
 The rules include:

 - Complete a mandatory written plan for any chemical application within 100 feet of fish-bearing streams.

 - Dispose of waste and chemical containers properly.

 - Follow all label restrictions, along with the rules of the Environmental Protection Agency (EPA), the Oregon Department of Agriculture (ODA), the Oregon Department of Environmental Quality, the Oregon Water Resource Department and the federal Occupational Safety and Health Administration (OSHA).

 All pesticides, including herbicides, used in the United States must be registered with the U.S. EPA and must carry federally-approved labels describing permitted uses and appropriate protection measures.